Will hold our heads high says Rajnath amidst overwhelming support in RS on India-China issue

 If conditions of war are created, China will face better prepared and psychologically hardened India

 Former Defence Minister and Congress leader, A K Antony said that he stands fully in support of the armed forces.
-He however said that status quo ante as on April 2020 should be restored.
+He, however, said that status quo ante as on April 2020 should be restored.
 He further added that the Chinese PLA is not allowing the Indian troops to patrol and this should be restored at any cost.

 Congress leader, Ghulam Nabi Azad and scores of other leaders citing across party lines extended their support to the government and the armed forces and hoped that the issue would be resolved without India having to compromise on it territorial integrity and sovereignty.